Chief Brien Gault

-Kari Schell and Heather Henry are our Victim-Witness Advocates and they have done an excellent job developing this program for the City of Glasgow.
-They presented their program in meetings around the state and has proven this program to be a model program.
+Heather Henry are our Victim-Witness Advocate and she has done an excellent job developing this program for the City of Glasgow.
+She presented her program in meetings around the state and has proven this program to be a model program.

 Please contact the Police Department for more information about services they can provide as citizens navigate through the investigative and court systems.
 Contact them if you need information regarding orders of protection.